 - Clients – Give all of your active clients an update every week to where you are on their projects even if you have a little or nothing to say.
 They will appreciate it.

-- Marketing – Everyone you talk to may be a source for a potential referral, even the girl at Starbucks making your morning coffee.
+- Marketing – Everyone you talk to may be a source for a potential referral, even the young barista at Starbucks making your morning coffee.
 The best person to market for you is someone else who will speak highly of you and your work.
 They will reach people you cannot who in turn will reach even more people.
 People trust their friends and colleagues, so they’ll trust you.
 (See Jody’s blog about this).

 - Design Integrity – Find at least one thing in every design project that you can celebrate or highlight.
 Regardless of the client, they hired an architect after all – make it look like they did.
 Also, they hired YOU, not the next guy, so respectfully leave a mark….with permission.
 Putting up your picture or a plaque with your name is just poor taste though.